 - Choice: A person nominated by me will decide

 You want someone else to decide for you after your death.

 You can change your choice at any time.
 Read more about the choices available to you.

 The register then shows exactly what you want.
 Your partner and family then know whether or not you wanted to be a donor.
 It is also important that you record your choice in the Donor Register if you do not want to be a donor.

 How do I record my choice?

 It is important that you fill in whether or not you wanted to be a donor.
-There are three ways of recording your choice:
+There are two ways of recording your choice:

 - Entering a choice with a DigiD on this website.

 - Completing a paper form and sending it in by post.

 You can always change your choice.
 You can do that on this website or by completing the paper form again.